Awarding of Transfer Credit and Credit by Examination or Petition

 1. Academic departments will provide an annual list of courses that may be challenged.

 2. The department chair or designee may interview the candidate and determine whether or not the student has sufficient background in the area to justify giving a special examination.

-3. The faculty member sends the examination results to the records office where the credit is posted to the student's permanent record.
+3. The faculty member sends the examination results to the Office of the Registrar where the credit is posted to the student's permanent record.

 4. The credit that can be earned (overall and in each sitting) will be determined by each department.

 5. A student may not take examinations in more than one subject area at any one sitting.

 6. A student may take an examination for any given course(s) one time only.

 7. A fee will be charged for each sitting.